 Ceremonial and Spiritual Uses of the Myrtle Flower

 Myrtle is used in wedding bouquets throughout Europe.
 Various folklore explanations hint at a common symbolism of romance, devotion, and love.

 Some modern spiritual movements use the Myrtle flower to symbolize purification and rebirth.
 Its fragrance is commonly used in women’s perfumes and even some unisex fragrances.

 As a name for fictional characters, it’s found in works of literature from The Great Gatsby to Meet Mr. Mulliner by P. G. Wodehouse.

-Myrtle is most commonly used for wedding decorations and bouquets because of its strong association with romance and love.
+You most commonly use Myrtle for wedding decorations and bouquets because it has a strong association with romance and love.
 However, it’s also suitable for anniversary gifts and other flower arrangements for romantic and devotional occasions.

 Thanks to the white color of the flowers offering a subtle meaning of purity and rebirth, it can also be an excellent floral gift for someone starting something new.

 Myrtle only grows in certain climates and soil types, but it’s a great addition to any yard or garden.
 Homeowners enjoying the blooms can also sample the berries or season with the leaves to make the most of the plant.
 Of course, a sprig of blooming Myrtle flower is rich in meaning and symbolism and a great way to show your love to someone as well.